-Figure 1 Metal discharge levels of mercury, copper and zinc to the marine environment in Shetland from 2007 to 2015 within the Scottish Pollution Release Inventory (SPRI)2, where they exceed reporting thresholds.
-Additional discharges may occur from diffuse pollution sources, including fertilizer and road run-off.
-Hazardous chemicals may also be discharged via the movement of contaminated substances, for example the disposal of dredge material and the release of fish feed into the marine environment (which may contain elevated levels of contaminants such as PCBs).
+Discharge levels of hazardous chemicals are recorded within the Scottish Pollution Release Inventory (SPRI)19, where they exceed reporting thresholds.
+Additional discharges may occur from diffuse pollution sources, including fertilizer and road runoff.
+Hazardous chemicals may also be discharged via the movement of contaminated substances, for example the disposal of dredge material and the release of fish feed into the marine environment